Hiroaki-K4/3d_rotation/README.md

 ![rotation](https://user-images.githubusercontent.com/51109408/219936558-c39616fb-4dce-4c67-b869-7897b2b04226.png)

-The following commands can be used to perform a series of processes.
+The following command can be used to perform a series of processes.
 ```bash
 python3 estimate_R_from_2points.py
 ```